Sodiq179/Telecommunication-Churn-Prediction/README.md

 ![Notebook](https://img.shields.io/badge/Notebook-Jupyter-orange)

 ## Overview
-Telco churn: This smodel tend to tracks a fictional telco company's customer churn based on a variety of factors.
+Telco churn: This model tend to tracks a fictional telco company's customer churn based on a variety of factors.
 The Churn Label column indicates whether or not the customer left the commpany.

 ## WebApp